Robert Rodale: Sports

 Rodale competed in the 1968 Olympics in skeet shooting and was inducted into the United States Bicycling Hall of Fame in 1991.

 Personal life

 Rodale met his wife, Ardath Harter, at a square dance party held at her family home.
 His father "suggested" her as a wife for Robert after dancing with her himself.
 Robert and Ardath married in June 1951 after a short courtship.
 The couple had five children, several of whom became involved in the family-run Rodale Press and Rodale Institute.

 Death

 On September 20, 1990, Rodale was killed in an auto accident in Moscow while in the Soviet Union to establish a Russian language edition of The New Farmer, one of several Rodale Press publications devoted to chemical-free farming.
-Also killed in the accident were the Russian publisher of the magazine and Rodale's interpreter.
+Yevgeni Gringaut, the Russian publisher of the magazine, and Rodale's interpreter were also killed in the crash.
+The three were driving to Moscow Airport when their van was hit head-on by a swerving bus.
 Rodale's wife Ardath died in 2009 at 81.